evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 522 liters (18.4 CU FT).
 With the third-row seat folded down, this expands to 1451 liters (51.2 CU FT).
-On the roof, you can load up to 80 kg (176.4 lbs).
-Optional roof rails are available for easy mounting of a roof box or rack.
+On the roof, you can load up to 75 kg (165.3 lbs).
+Roof rails are standard for easy mounting of a roof box or rack.

-The vehicle’s maximum weight is 2530 kg (5578 lbs), with a base weight of 1980 kg (4365 lbs).
-This allows for a maximum load of 550 kg (1213 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 2645 kg (5831 lbs), with a base weight of 2110 kg (4652 lbs).
+This allows for a maximum load of 535 kg (1179 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 750 kg (1653 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).